 Unless you do not read the news or get alerts, you would know that Rogan signed an exclusive deal with Spotify that is reported to be worth $100m.

 The podcast will be housed on Spotify exclusively by the end of the year and removed from all other podcast platforms.
 Essentially, it will remain free and be the same show and this is just a licensing deal so that Spotify won’t have any creative control over the show.

 There is so much significance behind it because the figures involved in the deal are incredibly rare in the podcast world.
 Rogan will earn more money than most musicians on Spotify, which means that the platform values his podcast concept more than any musician in the world’s history.

-While the podcast will remain free to access, Spotify is hoping that the increased traffic to its service due to his podcast will significantly increase in their subscriber numbers.
+While the podcast will remain free to access, Spotify is hoping that the increased traffic to its service due to its podcast will significantly increase its subscriber numbers.